Azure-Samples/apim-genai-gateway-toolkit/capabilities/usage-tracking/README.md

 In this capability, token usage data is tracked in Azure Monitor and sent to Event Hubs for chargeback processing.
 Message sent to event hub includes, SubscriptionId, TokenUsage, OperationName, RequestId.

-### Azure EventHub vs Azure Monitor Custom Metrics
+### Azure Event Hubs vs Azure Monitor Custom Metrics

 Token consumption is tracked in Azure Monitor for monitoring purposes.
 But sending the data to Azure EventHub adds the following advantages: